AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 #### An alternative account of the events of Friday, March 22, 2019.

-{% newthought ' Alex was a master of the coffee nap. ' %} Even in her worn-down state, she could gauge the exact degree of her worn-ness in measures of caffeine.
-Three, by her reckoning.
-Three shots of espresso would be enough to nudge her awake after ten beautiful minutes of sleep.
+{% newthought ' Alex was a master of the coffee nap. ' %} Even in her worn-down state, she could gauge the depth of her exhaustion in degrees of caffeine.
+Three, to be exact.
+A triple-shot of espresso would be enough to nudge her awake after ten beautiful minutes of sleep.

-Her home office had a pristine espresso machine for this purpose.
-Though her skill with the device was by no means impressive, it was good enough to surpass the abomination that was American “Joe.”
-Bad coffee was just one of many indignities that her adopted country inflicted on her Continentally-raised palate.
+Her home office was furnished with a pristine espresso machine for this purpose—a bastion of productivity.
+Although her skill in pulling shots with the Swiss-made instrument was by no means impressive, it was enough to surpass whatever passed for “joe” in her adopted country.
+Bad coffee was one of many indignities that America inflicted on her Continentally-raised palate—a disgusting substance whose only redeeming quality was its convenience.

-It was disgusting, but also convenient.
-Walking over to the kitchenette, she reached into the refrigerator for two bottles of iced coffee.
-Numbing herself to the taste, she forced them down.
-Having flushed her gullet with a healthy dose of stimulus, she stumbled onto her bed in a daze.
-The night was bleeding into dawn, and the birds perched outside her open window began to chirp and herald the new morning.
-Lying flat on her face, without a care in the world, she slept.
+She walked over to the kitchenette and cracked open a bottle of cold brew from the refrigerator.
+She numbed herself to the taste, forcing them both down.
+Having flooded her gullet with stimulus, she stumbled onto her bed.
+The night was bleeding into dawn, and the birds perched outside the bedroom window were already chirping to herald the new morning.
+She lay flat on her stomach, without a care in the world, and slept.

-{% newthought ' Alex dreamed that she was flying. ' %} She was flying behind a flock of seagulls who led her through a thick, dark fog that surrounded them.
-The gulls did not shriek as she expected to and instead chirped like sparrows when they beckoned her to follow them.
+{% newthought ' Alex dreamt that she was flying. ' %} Flying felt much like swimming, she thought, but without the exercise.
+Her arms hung loosely at her sides, passively generating lift.
+Escorting her through the soupy, gray fog was a flock of albatrosses, who parted the murkiness with their wingbeats.

+As the dream wore on, the birds departed one by one, until a flock of dozens dwindled to a handful of stragglers.
+She flew closer to this remaining group, who let her join the vacant center of their formation.
+Up close, she could hear their chatter with each other, which sounded more like the chirps of sparrows than the shrieking calls of seabirds she heard when she visited the ocean.

+The chattering grew louder and more exultant as they headed towards light.

-The fog began to recede as the fading outlines of the gulls guided her into wakefulness.
+The fog began to recede as the outlines of the faded as they guided her into wakefulness.
 But she was having so much fun.
 Turning around, she fled back into the depths of the fog, enveloping herself inside her new world.

-The wind whipped into her face, forcing her to shut her eyes.
+She blinked as the wind whipped into her face.
 The fog and the birds were all gone when she opened them again.
 Instead she levitated over a shadowy, endless pool of water.

-“*Wo ist alles hin?*” she called out.
+“*Wo ist alles hin?*” she whispered.ah

 The ocean murmured back in reply.